In order to purchase one of the NACC’s highly regarded programs, the college must be a member of the National

 The NACC final examination is an on-line examination that evaluates the theory component of the training and determines whether the candidate has the required level of knowledge to do the job safely and effectively.
 The external setting for the exam and marking provide unbiased and consistent evaluation of adherence to the NACC PSW Program standard.
 To schedule your final exam, please speak with your college representative.

-All students write the NACC final theory examination at the end of the placement.
+All students write the NACC final theory examination after completing both placements.